James Ross House

 Jack Ross & the Roaring Twenties

 James Ross died in 1913, followed by his wife two years later.
 Their only child, Jack, had built the J.K.L.
-Ross Mansion opposite but later sold it to the 2nd Lord Shaughnessy.
-Having inherited $16 million from his parents, Ross then spent $250,000 transforming their old home into a 40-room mansion dedicated to entertaining Gilded Age high society.
+Ross House opposite but later sold it to the 2nd Lord Shaughnessy.
+Having inherited $16 million (Canadian dollars which today would be worth about US$280 million) from his parents, Ross then spent $250,000 transforming their old home into a 40-room mansion dedicated to entertaining Gilded Age high society.

 Jack hired the New York firm of Trowbridge & Livingston to add the flat-roofed wing on the southwest corner to house large new kitchens, bathrooms and servants quarters.
 To give an idea of Jack's elevated standard of living, the house was run by 30 live-in staff which was only six less than the Vanderbilt's required to run Marble House in Newport!
-Aside from improving its domestic arrangements, in the grounds behind the house he laid out two grass tennis courts, extended the conservatories and built a gardener's cottage.
+Aside from improving its domestic arrangements, in the 2-acre garden behind the house he laid two grass tennis courts, extended the conservatories, and built a gardener's cottage.

 In 1923, Jack held a house-warming to celebrate the newly completed works.
 He invited 50 friends to dinner and 125 more for dancing afterwards.
 One of those in attendance was the Prince of Wales who was travelling incognito as "Lord Renfrew".
 It was reported that the young Prince had such a good time that he stayed until sunrise.
 The discreet article, politely put it that, "in consequence, Lord Renfrew did not arise very early yesterday"!

 Outwardly, Jack Ross was the closest Canada had to an Astor, Gould or Vanderbilt.
 He was also good-looking, "good-natured and unaffected with everybody from Princes to taxi drivers" and generous to a fault - he lavished money on all those near to him, both personally and charitably.
-He operated one of the most powerful racing stables in North America from Bolingbrook in Maryland; he owned 7 yachts (his 75-foot yacht Gloria was in the same class as King George V's celebrated Brittania), not including two that he gifted to the Canadian Navy; and guests who came up to the Races at Montreal or his fishing lodge (he held the world record for catching a 680lbs tuna with just a rod and line) at St. Ann's in Nova Scotia were met at the station in Montreal by his private railway carriage:
+He operated one of the most powerful racing stables in North America from Bolingbrook in Maryland; he owned 7 yachts (his 75-foot yacht Gloria was in the same class as King George V's celebrated Brittania and he bought Willie K. Vanderbilt's high-speed steam-powered yacht, Tarantula) not including two that he gifted to the Canadian Navy; and guests who came up to the Races at Montreal or his fishing lodge (he held the world record for catching a 680lbs tuna with just a rod and line) at St. Ann's in Nova Scotia were met at the station in Montreal by his private railway carriage:

 From Railroads to Ruin and Respite